 - If you do not see the cloudHQ icon in the upper right corner of your Gmail (as shown here), and cloudHQ is installed, then it might be that you are running into a Google Chrome browser bug .

 – go here: chrome://apps/

 – delete Gmail application

-- If clearing cache does not help, then try clearing Chrome cookies and restart it.
+- If clearing a cache does not help, try clearing Chrome cookies and restarting it.
 Please check How to reset cookies, clear and refresh cache in Chrome support note on how to clear browser cookies.

 - Verify that your Gmail account is authorized with cloudHQ.
 To verify that, do the following:

 - If you see Authorize button next to your Gmail account, then click on it and follow the wizard

 - If you do not see your Gmail account in the list of authorized account then click on Gmail icon and follow the wizard

 - For Gmail Scheduler, if you do not see your Google Calendar account in the list of authorized account then click on Google Calendar icon and follow the wizard

 - After the above is done, go to your Gmail and refresh the browser.